 You will need to download an application to make Remote Desktop connections from either device.
 We have tested and recommend the free Microsoft Remote Desktop for iPhone or iPad, which is able to connect to the service and works acceptably.
 Install this application in the usual way and then enter "staffdesktopservice.cse.bris.ac.uk" as the connection address.
 This is then saved and available as a one click link for future use.
 You will not see local iPhone or iPad storage on the Student Desktop systems when connecting in this way.

-If you are using the Microsoft Remote Desktop client from the OSX App Store then you can setup a connection from scratch in the following way:
+Make sure you are using the latest Microsoft Remote Desktop client from the OSX App Store - then you can setup a connection from scratch in the following way:

 1) Open the Microsoft Remote Desktop app